wix/Detox/docs/APIRef.MockingOpenWithURL.md

   });
 ```

-## Mocking Opening with a URL on a Launched App
+## Mocking Opening With a URL On a Launched App

 > iOS-only